Sairaj1414/100hires-project/playbook/b2b-saas-youtube-playbook.md

 ### Supporting Research

-This recommendation is supported by recurring themes identified in:

-- Adam Robinson
-- TK Kader
-- Rob Walling
+Adam Robinson consistently recommends learning directly from customer conversations.
+TK Kader encourages continuously refining messaging through market feedback, while Rob Walling highlights the importance of adapting products and marketing based on changing customer needs.

+Across these experts, continuous customer feedback is presented as a competitive advantage rather than a one-time research activity.

 ---